 Now she wants to hold American Airlines responsible for the hack.
 And she wants her stolen miles back.
 But is that going to happen?

 If like Frankfort, you are hoarding tons of frequent flyer miles, you might want to take heed.
 She assumed that her miles were secure inside her American Airlines account, and so she rarely checked on them.
 That was a mistake.
 Her stolen miles were long gone by the time she noticed they were missing.
-And the thief was nowhere to be found.
+And the thief?
+Long gone.

 Where did her stolen miles go?